linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         quit

-Congratulations!
-You have successfully added the new domain to your Postfix and Dovecot setup.
+You have successfully added the new domain to the Postfix and Dovecot setup.

 ### Email Addresses

-Here's how to add a new email address to your Postfix and Dovecot setup:
+Here's how to add a new email address:

 1. Enter the following command in MySQL, replacing `newpassword` with the user's password, and `email3@newdomain.com` with the user's email address: